6 Things To Remember About Writing Dialogue

 6. Have a Social Life

 Since it takes months and even years in some cases to write a novel I should spend all my time writing, right?
-No. Writing does take time - a lot of time - but having friends and going out is important, not least because it will give you some time off to relax and recuperate, but it's also important when it comes to writing dialogue.
-If you are not a social person then how can you accurately put words into your characters' mouths when you have little or no direct contact with other human beings?
-You don't have to be out with your friends all the time, just enough to ensure that you are getting a regular dose of modern day colloquial English.
+No. Writing does take time - a lot of time - but having friends and going out is important too, not least because it will give you some time off to relax and recuperate, but it's also important when it comes to writing dialogue.
+If you are not a social person then how can you accurately get characters to speak when you have little or no direct contact with other human beings?
+You don't have to be out with your friends all the time, just enough to ensure that you are getting a regular dose of colloquial English.

 If you want to read my book Jack Strong and the Red Giant, about a bullied, 12 year old boy's adventures in space please check out the link below: